Alexandria International Airport (Louisiana): History

-Alexandria International Airport (AEX) traces its beginnings back to 1939 when it served as an emergency airstrip for Esler Regional Airport, which was about 10 miles northeast of what would become Alexandria International.
+Alexandria International Airport (AEX) traces its beginnings back to 1939 when it served as an emergency airstrip for Esler Airfield, which was about 10 miles northeast of what would become Alexandria International.
 However, on the eve of World War II, the air strip was taken over by the Department of Defense and named Alexandria Army Air Base.
 The airbase was used for training pilots and aircrews of fighter and bomber airplanes of the Army Air Force.
 After World War II ended, the base was placed on standby status in early 1946 and was eventually turned over to the city of Alexandria for use as a municipal airport.
 With the outbreak of hostilities in Korea, the base was reactivated as Alexandria Air Force Base in 1950.

 On June 23, 1955, Alexandria Army Air Base was renamed England Air Force Base in honor of Lieutenant Colonel John Brooke England, who died on November 17, 1954.
 John England was the commander of the 389th Bomber Squadron stationed at the base.
 England died while attempting to land in dense fog in France.
 During his approach, he ran out of fuel and sacrificed himself by steering away from a barracks and into a nearby field, where he crashed and was killed.

 At the end of the Cold War, the United States Department of Defense wanted to close many of its military bases including England Air Force Base.
 The city of Alexandria feared that the economic impact of the airfield closing would devastate the economy, so the city of Alexandria created the England Economic and Industrial Development District (England Authority) to take over the base for the purpose of creating a major air transport resource for the region and the state.

 After the application by the England Authority and the recommendation from the FAA, the Department of Defense granted all airside and landside areas to the England Authority.
 In August 1993, Alexandria International Airport opened for service.
 And in August 1996, Alexandria International began to receive commercial airline passenger service with flights to and from Atlanta (ATL), Dallas/Ft.
 Worth (DFW), Houston (IAH) and Memphis (MEM), although service to Memphis was subsequently discontinued.
 Alexandria had previously been served by commercial airline flights operated from Esler Airfield (ESF) located near Pineville, Louisiana.